elral/PCB_MF_PicoMicro/README.md

 ---

-## 🚀 Why PicoMicr0 for Mobiflight?
+## 🚀 Why PicoMicro for Mobiflight?

 ### ⚡ Drop-In Upgrade
 - Identical footprint & pinout to the Arduino Pro Micro